PatrickRuddiman/WriteCommit/vscode-extension/README.md

 ## Features
 - Single click commit message generation with OpenAI
-- Automatically installs the WriteCommit CLI if not present
+- Automatically installs the WriteCommit CLI when the extension is first activated
+- Reuses the Language Model (`vscode-lm`) endpoint and model configured in VS Code (including GitHub Copilot)
 - Uses the `--dry-run` option so nothing is committed automatically
-- Configurable OpenAI key, endpoint, model, and executable path
+- Configurable OpenAI key, endpoint, model, and executable path for manual overrides
 - Shows a spinner in the Source Control panel while generating the message

 ## Configuration